-Recently updated on July 29, 2024
+Recently updated on August 15, 2025

 The discovery phase of a software project is a complicated process that includes market research, systematization of a customer’s requirements, analysis of the product’s relevance and viability, estimation of the development costs, and often, creation of the MVP and visual demos.

-2. What could a skipping of the Software Development Discovery Phase Lead to?
+2. Key Benefits of the Discovery Phase

-3. What are the Discovery Phase Benefits?
+3. Essential Stages of the Discovery Phase

 5. Pitfalls of the Project Discovery Phase Process